cirochang/live-weather/README.md

 ## Dependency

-> To run this project you need to run the weather-proxy-api too.
+To run this project you need to run the weather-proxy-api too.

 I needed to create this webserver to access the API of openweathermap.org because this API not has CORS.
-So the flow of requisitions is: live-weather -> weather-proxy-api -> openweathermap.org (API that contains the weather metadatas) To get the weather-proxy-api access: https://github.com/cirochang/weather-proxy-api
+So the flow of requests is:

+live-weather -> weather-proxy-api -> openweathermap.org (API that contains the weather metadatas)

+To get the weather-proxy-api access: https://github.com/cirochang/weather-proxy-api

 ## Build Setup

 ``` bash